 What Types of Bank Accounts Should a Business Have?

 A crucial part of your company’s success is having the right types of bank accounts in place.
-Maintaining separate business bank accounts can help you stay financially organized and bolster your firm’s cash-flow management.
+Setting up the right types of business bank accounts helps streamline cash flow, manage expenses, and keep personal and business finances separate.
 The caveat, of course, is that having too many accounts may become overwhelming and challenging to track.

 So which bank accounts should you create, and for what purpose?
 Revenued has provided a few key suggestions so you can adequately fund your business in the areas it needs the most.